COVID-19 Study Abroad FAQ

 - Is the Office of Global Engagement (OGE) still open?

 Yes!
 The Office of Global Engagement is open and located on the lower level of the Student Life Center.
 We ask that you practice physical distancing at all times while in the office.
-Please note that all meetings and advising sessions are virtual.
-Make an appointment to discuss studying abroad at https://calendly.com/gkershne/advising-meeting-oge or email studyabroad [at] nebrwesleyan.edu
+Meetings are being held both in-person and virtually.
+Make an appointment to discuss studying abroad at https://calendly.com/cschlaut-oge/study-abroad-meeting or email studyabroad [at] nebrwesleyan.edu

 - Is it safe to travel abroad?

 Nebraska Wesleyan University is continuously monitoring the COVID-19 pandemic as international, national, state, and local officials address the spread of the virus to ensure the safety of our students.
-Due to the impacts of COVID-19, Nebraska Wesleyan University has made the decision to cancel all study abroad programs for Spring 2021.
+Nebraska Wesleyan University has decided to cautiously resume study abroad programs in accordance with our international travel policy.
+NWU’s travel policy can be found at https://www.nebrwesleyan.edu/about-nwu/policies/international-travel-policy

 Country-specific information regarding COVID-19 can be found at https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-19….